OkiStuff/turt/README.md

 ### The Turt Interpter is not built yet but this is a early look at the syntax
 The Syntax is very similar to [Python](https://python.org), but there are differences.
 The Syntax is going to most likey change.
 So watch out for new syntax

+# Consider Donating
+To Donate press on the Sponser button
+## If you don't the spare change to donate.
+Then don't worry!
+It's means just as much if you star the repo.
+Thanks! - The Turt Team